pahihu/t4/README.md

 Changes
 =======

+* removed 32bit binaries, all platforms are networking enabled
 * startup/shutdown of SHM link transputer networks using the `-sn` flag
 * binaries use profile guided optimization (PGO)
 * added some instruction combinations, which are detected at runtime